Halo 2: Development

 As one of Microsoft's tentpole games, the publisher had two full-time user experience researchers managing a team of game testers working on the title.
 The researchers used playtests, surveys, and usability testing to provide Bungie with input on how the game would be received.
 Feedback of the game's matchmaking system was very unfavorable, with the testers preferring the control offered by traditional servers.
 Researcher John Hopson recalled that while they suggested to Bungie they should change the matchmaking system, the developers remained steadfast their new approach would be better in the real world; Hopson later agreed with their choice, saying that his team had only narrowly avoided ruining the game.
 To test real-world network conditions, Bungie ran a closed alpha of the multiplayer with 1000 Microsoft employees for five weeks.

 Outside of Bungie, Combat Evolved's success had become a problem for Halo 2's development, as the success of the Xbox platform was riding on Halo.
 Microsoft originally pressured Bungie to have the game ready as a launch title for Xbox Live in November 2002, which Bungie employees told them was impossible.
 At one point, Microsoft executives had a vote over whether to force Bungie to ship the incomplete game, or give them another year of development time.
 Microsoft Studios head Ed Fries walked out of the vote and threatened to resign to get Bungie the extra time.

 Missing the Xbox's last holiday season before its successor console, the Xbox 360, shipped was not an option.
-To hit its new November 9, 2004, release date, Bungie went into the "mother of all crunches" in order to finish the game.
-"A lot of people sacrificed themselves in ways that you should never have to for your job," design lead Paul Bertone recalled; he kenneled his dog for nearly two months and slept in the office for the final days of development.
+To hit its new November 9, 2004, release date, Bungie went into the "mother of all crunches".
+"A lot of people sacrificed themselves in ways that you should never have to for your job," design lead Paul Bertone recalled.
+He kenneled his dog for nearly two months and slept in the office for the final days of development, while artist Lorraine McLees took her baby to the office after day care ended as she worked the longer hours.
 Griesemer said that this lack of a "polish" period near the end of the development cycle was the main reason for Halo 2's shortcomings.
 Butcher retrospectively described Halo 2's multiplayer mode as "a pale shadow of what it could and should have been" due to the tight schedule.
+About 70 people worked on the game.